AranHase/aranhase.github.io/_posts/2015-03-27-multivariate_gaussian_visualization.md

  * $$\sigma_{2,1}$$ is disabled because $$\Sigma$$ is a symmetric matrix
  * $$\Sigma$$ should be an invertible matrix.
 If its not then an error will be thrown on the console of your browser and a blank plot will happen
  * You can hold `<Shift>+<Left-Mouse-Button>` over the plot to zoom-in/out
- * The range of values is enough to break the plot, but you can edit it further by editing the HTML in the `paper-slider` elements